 Cinnamon - the star ingredient in this recipe and gives these oatmeal cinnamon cookies their warm and comforting flavour.
 It's a popular spice in baking and known for its fragrant and slightly sweet taste.

 Butter - use unsalted butter and bring it up to room temperature before using it in the recipe.
-This will ensure that it mixes well with the other ingredients and provides the right texture for the cookies.

 Sugar - caster sugar or golden caster sugar can be used in this recipe, depending on your preference.